grafana/metrictank/docs/tools.md

     	write consistency (any|one|two|three|quorum|all|local_quorum|each_quorum|local_one (default "one") -cassandra-create-keyspace
-    	enable the creation of the metrictank keyspace (default true) -cassandra-host-selection-policy string
+    	enable the creation of the metrictank keyspace (default true) -cassandra-disable-initial-host-lookup
+    	instruct the driver to not attempt to get host info from the system.peers table -cassandra-host-selection-policy string
     	 (default "tokenaware,hostpool-epsilon-greedy")
   -cassandra-host-verification